gqrx-sdr/gqrx/README.md

 - USRP
 - HackRF
 - Nuand bladeRF
-- RFspace SDR-IQ, SDR-IP and NetSDR
+- RFspace SDR-IQ, SDR-IP, NetSDR and Cloud-IQ
 - Airspy
 - any other device supported by the gr-osmosdr library

 Gqrx can operate as a traditional AM/FM/SSB receiver with audio output or as an FFT-only instrument.
+There are also various hooks for interacting with external application using nertwork sockets.

 Download